ignis32/artinoise_recorder_fingering_editor/README.md

 It is a desktop editor for  ARF (artinoise re.corder fingering) slapped together with duct tape and python code in haste.

-I found very inconvenient to use phone app for extensive fingering system editing, some wrote this.
+I found very inconvenient to use phone app for extensive fingering system editing, therefore here it this.

 At the moment of version 0.0.3: